w2010mc/orchideous/README.md

 [![Compiles with Orchideous](https://raw.githubusercontent.com/xyproto/orchideous/e0dc79b81eede2f6270b8ad345467cf6f0222b02/img/badge1.svg)](https://github.com/xyproto/orchideous)
 ```

-If you want, you can also add it to [the list of porjects that compiles with Orchideous](https://github.com/xyproto/orchideous/wiki/List-of-projects-that-compile-with-Orchideous), for some extra promo.
+If you want, you can also add it to [the list of projects that compiles with Orchideous](https://github.com/xyproto/orchideous/wiki/List-of-projects-that-compile-with-Orchideous), for some extra promo.

 ## Installation